treadstoneproject/filestructure/README.md

 File structure
 ==============

-* Submodule support HNMAV-OCL.
+* Submodule support Tracethreat-MAT.
 * File structure use in pre-process scans detail of information on files.
-* Now file support : PE
+* Now file support : PE, ELF and Process